What do you eat on a ketogenic backpacking trip?

 1. Salami or Sausage

-Find the hard salami brands with zero carbs and the white casing.
+Find the hard salami brands with zero carbs and a paper casing.
 We find that particular preservation method not only tastes better but keeps better over a few days out in the woods.
 Summer sausage is another option, but we prefer the taste of salami.

 2. Hard Cheese